wombleton/gitlaw-nz/acts/H/Hotel Association of New Zealand Act 1969.md

 ##### 20 Jurisdiction of other authorities not to be limited

-*   Except as expressly provided in this Act, nothing in this Act shall be construed to limit the jurisdiction of any court or of the Licensing Authority or any District Licensing Agency, or to limit the liability of any person to be prosecuted for any offence against the [Sale of Liquor Act 1989][28] or any other enactment.
+*   Except as expressly provided in this Act, nothing in this Act shall be construed to limit the jurisdiction of any court or of the Licensing Authority or any licensing committee, or to limit the liability of any person to be prosecuted for any offence against the [Sale of Liquor Act 1989][44] or any other enactment.

-    Section 20: substituted, on 1 July 1994, by [section 14][42] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).
+    Section 20: substituted, on 1 July 1994, by [section 14][45] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).

+    Section 20: amended, on 18 December 2013, by [section 417(1)][28] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

 ##### 21 Consequential amendments and saving